 The Buckeye State of Ohio provides not only a positive business environment but also financial support and business incentives to help small and medium sized enterprises to grow and expand.
-You can register a startup company Ohio in the famed Columbus Region as it is home to global mega brands like Victoria’s Secret and Honda.
+You can register a start-up company in Ohio in the famed Columbus Region as it is home to global mega brands like Victoria’s Secret and Honda.
 Ohio has been ranked #3 in business climate and #9 as a logistic hotspot.
 Some of the key industries in the state include Advanced Energy & Environmental Technologies, Agriculture and Food Processing, Motor Vehicle and Parts Manufacturing, Distribution and Logistics, Aerospace and Aviation, and Bioscience and Bio-products.

 What industry would you like to set up your business in?

 Advantages of setting up an LLC or Corporation

 One of the reasons why there are over 940,000 businesses registered in Ohio is the availability of dedicated and skilled work force, strong transportation infrastructure, and a variety of business incentives.
 The business climate drives the need to register a new business in Ohio and today, the private sector consists of more than 921,000 employers and they have hired almost 50.4% of the non-farm workforce.